nirmaljp6/nirmaljp6.github.io/_pages/research.md

   <img src="/assets/images/rl.png" width="60%" /> &nbsp; &nbsp; &nbsp; &nbsp;
 </p></center>

-## 2. Flow-field state estimation using deep learning
+## 2. State estimation using deep learning
-In this work, we have developed an efficient state estimation methodology for dynamical systems where real-time sensor data is mapped to a reduced state space using deep neural networks.
-This framework will be highly useful for numerous real-time dynamical systems, where an approximate instantaneous state estimated from limited sensor data can be used to quickly predict the future behavior of the system using a ROM.
-Applications include flow control, adaptive and morphing structures, etc. More details about this work can be obtained[[here]](https://arxiv.org/pdf/1912.10553)
+In this work, we have developed an efficient state estimation methodology for dynamical systems where real-time sensor data is used to estimate the full state of the system.
+In this method, first, a reduced order model (ROM) is constructed and associated reduced states are evaluated.
+Then, the sensor data is mapped to the reduced states using a deep neural network architecture consisting of fully connected layers.
+This method was successfully demonstrated in estimating the full flow-field around a flat plate at a large angle of attack, where the ROM was built using principal component analysis (PCA) a.k.a. proper orthogonal decomposition (POD).
+Further details about this work can be found [[here]](https://arxiv.org/pdf/1912.10553).
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/se.png" width="60%" />